Prince Louis with his two sons: Prince Gabriel (left) and Prince Noah (right). / © Grand Ducal Court, Lola Velasco, 2017

 The couple's second son Noah Étienne Guillaume Gabriel Matthias Xavier de Nassau was born on 21 September 2007, almost exactly a year after his parent's wedding.
 Little Noah was baptised at the same church his parents were married in the year before.

-Happier times: Prince Louis and former PRincess Tessy at the baptism of their youngest son Prince Noah in 2007. / © Grand Ducal Court, Carlo Hommel
+Happier times: Prince Louis and Princess Tessy at the baptism of their youngest son Prince Noah in 2007. / © Grand Ducal Court, Carlo Hommel

 On the Luxembourgish National Day on 23 June 2009, Tessy Antony formally accepted into the Grand Ducal family when she was given the official title of "Princess of Luxembourg", along with the style "Her Royal Highness".
 The couple's two sons were also given royal styles and titles and are since known as Prince Gabriel and Prince Noah.